BackmanLab/SMLM-SREV/README.md

 Set up your directory of SREV configurations in the following manner:

-- Have a directory that is for containing all of your SMLM simulations in your set of input SREV configurations.
-This directory should ONLY contain SREV configurations that were made with the same input parameters (ex: all the SREV configurations in this directory being made with input alpha = 1.15 & phi = 0.12 is good, some SREV configurations in this directory being made with input alpha = 1.15 & phi = 0.12 and other SREV configurations in this directory being made with input alpha = 1.15 and phi = 0.16 is bad).
+- Have a production directory that is for containing all of your SMLM simulations in your set of input SREV configurations.
+This directory should ONLY contain SREV configurations (configs) that were made with the same input parameters (ex: all the SREV configs in this directory being made with input alpha = 1.15 & phi = 0.12 is good, some SREV configs in this directory being made with input alpha = 1.15 & phi = 0.12 and other SREV configs in this directory being made with input alpha = 1.15 & phi = 0.16 is bad).

+- For the *n* number of SREV configs in this production directory, have *n* directories (one for each SREV config).
+Each SREV config should be assigned its own index that is between 1 to *n*.
+The SREV config file name should be named as "config-$_i_.dump", where $_i_ is the index of that SREV config.
+Each of the directories within the production directory should also be assigned its own index that is between 1 to *n*.
+Each of these directories within the production directory should be named as "Config_$_i_", where $_i_ is the assigned index of that directory.
+Each of these directories should only contain the SREV config that is of the same index as the directory.

 mkdir /yourprojectdir/set_of_simulations/SREV_configs_made_with_same_SREV_input_params/